brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - There are different ways this could be connected
 - Maybe the DAS checks for new code, or may there is a webhook.
 - But we need to make sure that there is a uniform interface here
+- I've drawn the entire DAS inside the black box here, as there is usually only custom integrations between the tools.
+Meaning we can't make any general assumptions about how they are connected.
+- If that's not the case for you, then you're already on your way!
 :::

 ---